x

 In 2021, the Security Institute and the UKCMA signed an MoU to collaborate further.
 The two organisations share core aims, including supporting safe gatherings in crowded spaces, be that at large events, on high streets or in transport hubs.

 The Security Institute has entered a Memorandum of Understanding with the Central Association of Private Security Industry (CAPSI) – India.
 Similarly to the Institute, CAPSI work closely with and for the security industry, public organizations as well as their respective Government.
-Both organisations have national and international business networks, this partnership seeks to enhance their efforts.
+Both organisations have national and international business networks.

 Our email newsletter